linz/topo-workflows/docs/training_workshop/ARGO_WORKFLOWS.md

 ### Parallelising a task to run in multiple pods

-The example below uses "item" to run pods in parallel.
-"Item" expands a single workflow task into multiple parallel steps using a list output from a previous task.
+The example below uses `{{item}}` to run pods in parallel.
+This expands a single workflow task into multiple parallel steps using a list output from a previous task.
 It also passes the output from the `aws-list` task to the `stac-print-path` task.

 ```yaml
 ---